LiuLab-Bioelectronics-Harvard/AutoSort/docs/index.rst

 Quick start
 ------------------------------------------

-Spatial integration
+Spike sorting
 ^^^^^^^^^^^^^^^^^^^^^
-:mod:`fusemap.spatial_integrate` provides tools to integrate spatial transcriptomics data.
+:mod:`autosort.run` provides tools to efficiently sort spikes from long-term recordings.
-Input data can be from any spatial transcriptomics technology, such as Visium, Slide-seq, or MERFISH.
-Output data can be used for downstream analysis, such as clustering, cell type identification, or spatial gene expression analysis.

-Spatial mapping
+Online decoding
 ^^^^^^^^^^^^^^^^^^^
-:mod:`fusemap.spatial_map` provides tools to map spatial transcriptomics data to a universal gene, cell, and tissue embedding space.
+:mod:`autosort.decoding` provides tools to decode neural activities from the same cells across days.

 Step-by-step guide
 ^^^^^^^^^^^^^^^^^^^
-Check out our detailed `tutorials <tutorials.html>`_ on how to use FuseMap for spatial integration and mapping.
+Check out our detailed `tutorials <tutorials.html>`_ on how to use AutoSort with provided real electrophysiology datasets.